Our Mission

 We’re securing the future of Boston’s music scene.
 Support Amplify Boston ’26 →

-What we're building, why it matters, and the principles we hold ourselves to.
+What we're building, why Boston needs it, and what we hold ourselves to.

 Create accessible pathways to music creation that strengthen Boston's cultural ecosystem, preserve creative spaces, and build sustainable careers through community-centered education and affordable professional resources.